 1. Cold Mold Surface

 A cold mold surface can significantly contribute to brittleness in injection molded parts.
 When the mold surface is too cold, it can cause premature cooling of the plastic as it fills the mold, leading to increased internal stresses and potential brittleness.
-It’s important to maintain the correct water temperature for quality molding to prevent this issue.

 2. Inadequate Runner and Gate Design

+Restrictive sprue, runner, or gate design can cause excessive shear heating, which can aggravate an already overheated material, leading to material degradation and brittleness.
+If the runners and gates are too small for the application, they can create excessive shear rates during filling, which in turn can cause brittleness.
 Improper gate location or unsuitable runner systems can cause inconsistent material flow and cooling, resulting in parts that do not meet specifications and may be prone to brittleness.

 3. Too Thin Wall Thickness